 - Possessive adjectives are generally used to describe ownership or authority over something.
 “He’s my favourite actor.”

-- Demonstrative adjectives are words that are used to describe the relative positions of specific things or people in space and time.
+- Demonstrative adjectives describe the relative positions of specific things or people in space and time.

 “This weekend has been a good one.”

-- Proper adjectives are words formed from proper nouns that are used to describe a thing or a person.
+- Proper adjectives are words formed from proper nouns used to describe a thing or a person.

 “The print he’s wearing is African.”

 - Participial adjectives are adjectives derived from participles.
-That is, these are usually formed by adding “ed or ing at the end of verbs.
+These are usually formed by adding “ed or ing at the end of verbs.

 “I’m late for my swimming lessons.”